mozow01/WebpplHelp/docs/index.rst

-WebPPL Reference Manual (Executable Examples)
+WebPPL Unofficial Reference Manual
 ===========================================

-This documentation style is aimed at being **Coq/Rocq-like** in one specific way:
+This documentation style is aimed at being **Coq/Rocq-like** in one specific way: full of snippets, and examples.
-**every snippet is meant to be runnable**, and the docs build can execute examples.

 .. toctree::
    :maxdepth: 2